-Welcome to Enterprise Vue module number 5, Scalable client data with Vuex ORM.
+Welcome to the next module, Frontend CRUD with Vuex ORM.
 In this module, we'll be integrating our backend API data into a Vue frontend app.

 To do this, we'll be using Vuex ORM, which gives us a simple, object-oriented way of managing our app data with Vuex.

 Just like Mongoose allowed us to think about our MongoDB documents as models, e.g. Items, Users, and so on, well, Vuex ORM allows us to think about our client state as models.
 Which, as you'll see, makes things more such simple and scalable.